Four Key Things to Know About the Lifetime Learning Credit

 Knowing how to handle taxes wisely can make all the difference when it comes to scholarships, loans, and other elements of college funding.

-What’s the Difference Between Then Lifetime Learning Credit vs. American Opportunity Tax Credit?
+What’s the Difference Between the Lifetime Learning Credit and the American Opportunity Tax Credit?

 Tax credits are frequently more valuable than tax deductions because credits reduce your tax bill dollar-for-dollar, while deductions only reduce your taxable income.